Become a student member today for free and be part of the RACGP community

 3.3 Matters out of scope of this policy

 Workplace includes all areas of RACGP work and training activities and refers to any of the RACGP premises or workplaces during working hours.
 Importantly, workplaces:

 The following principles should be considered in all professional and private use of social media.

 5.1 Authority to speak on behalf of the RACGP

-Otherwise, only people expressly authorised by Council or the CEO (or their appropriately authorised delegates) may represent the RACGP in social media.
+Otherwise, only people expressly authorised by the RACGP Board or the CEO (or their appropriately authorised delegates) may represent the RACGP in social media.

 Ordinarily, RACGP employees are not authorised to publish online content or comment on behalf of the RACGP.
 Care must be taken to ensure RACGP endorsement of unauthorised comments is not implied by the content or nature of the comment (see item 6.2 below).